 Arts and culture

-California’s cultural roots are rich and diverse, from the starstruck bustle of Los Angeles in the south to the laid back lifestyle of San Francisco in the north.
+California’s cultural roots are rich and diverse, from the starstruck bustle of Los Angeles in the south to the laid-back lifestyle of San Francisco in the north.
 There are also tons of festivals to check out throughout the year, celebrating everything from renaissance fairs to internet cat videos.

 The Golden State offers something to satisfy any outdoor enthusiast.
 Cruise down the Pacific Coast Highway—arguably the most beautiful drive in the country, or explore one of the state’s many state and national parks, including Yosemite and Death Valley.
-From Lake Tahoe and the gigantic redwood forests to the miles of sandy beaches, you can enjoy everything from skiing to surfing.
+From Lake Tahoe and the giant redwood forests to the miles of sandy beaches, you can enjoy everything from skiing to surfing.

 California is home to more pro sports teams than any other state: